TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-multi-data-centre/tyk-multi-data-centre.md

 A Slave Data Centre consists of the following configuration:

-1. A Tyk Gateway instance(s) specially configured as slaves
+1. One or more Tyk Gateways instance(s) specially configured as slaves
 2. A Redis DB

-### MDCB Keys Synchronizer
+### MDCB Keys Synchroniser

-From MDCB v1.9.0 you can enable the synchronisation of:
+From MDCB v2.0.0 you can enable the synchronisation of:

 * API Keys
 * Certificates